MiniTool Partition Wizard 13.5 Released Brand-New Duplicate Cleaner

 2. Refreshed Software Interface

 MiniTool Partition Wizard 13.5 features a cleaner, more intuitive interface.
 Icons and graphics have been updated for a sharper look.
-The layout is easier to navigate, and buttons, menus, and progress indicators have been refined for a smoother and more consistent experience.
-Common actions are now easier to access, helping users complete tasks more efficiently.
+The layout is easier to navigate, providing a smoother and more consistent experience.

 3. Performance and Stability Enhancements